Assistant Professor, Digital Media and Social Communication

 Ph.D. in Sociology of Media and Information Technology

 MA in Social Research

-Her research explores the social life of data and focuses in particular on the relationship between digital infrastructures and political claim making in the context of social struggle and humanitarian governance.
-Her most recent work examines the bio politics of digital circulation in post conflict situations and how they facilitate and/or undermine struggles for political autonomy and self-determination among stateless populations and disenfranchised groups.
-The main geographic focus of her work is the Arab World.
+Monika Halkort’s research explores the intersectional dynamics of racialization, dispossession and enclosure inhered in digital infrastructures focusing in particular on contexts of political struggle, activism and humanitarian governance.
+Key themes include the coloniality and biopolitics of data power and how they affect claims for political autonomy and self-determination of stateless populations and refugees.
+The main geographic focus of her work is the Arab world.

 Prior to her academic career Monika Halkort has worked as a broadcast journalist in Austria, Germany and the USA, producing award-winning radio and television documentaries for Public and Private Networks.
 Since the late 1990s, her media work has included web broadcasting, multi-screen video installations, and database driven narratives.

 The Datalogical Condition (2018): 1 day research Seminar at the Homeworks Study Program (HWP) of the Lebanese Foundation for Plastic Arts - Ashkal Alwan. https://ashkalalwan.org/program.php?category=3#